trumanng10/MasteringAPI_dotnet/DDD_Project6.md

 To implement external credentials in a JSON file or database for your Reverse Proxy and Auth Service project, you'll modify the existing setup by adding a mechanism to read credentials from an external source (either a JSON file or a database).
-Here's an updated version of your project structure with the changes and implementations:

 ### Updated Folder Structure with External Credentials